ClouDesire/docusaurus/docs/glossary.md

 ## Application metric

-Is a measure exposed by an application that can be used for post-paid billing purposes (e.g. number of users, number of documents).
+Is a measure exposed by an application that can be used for post-paid billing purposes (for example number of users, number of documents).

 Go to [application metrics section](onboarding.md#application-metrics).